Skip To Main Content

 RAID volumes

-Add-in card NVMe* devicesIntel® Server M50CYP Family systems do not support Intel® VROC for add-in cards NVMe* devices,.
-The reason is that there is no way of enabling Intel® VMD on any PCIe slots.
-Drives are detected in BIOS (under the storage controller section), but Intel® VROC RAID volumes cannot be configured on them.
+Add-in card NVMe* devicesIntel® Server M50CYP Family based-systems do not support Intel® VROC for add-in card NVMe* devices due to the inability to enable Intel® VMD on PCIe slots.
+Drives are detected in BIOS under the storage controller section, but Intel® VROC RAID volumes cannot be configured on them.

 Related Products